adamzammit/LimeSurvey-Signature-Question/README.md

 ## Installation and Usage (LimeSurvey 3.x, 5.x)

+1. Download the latest release (ensure you download the latest release ZIP file, not the "Source code" ZIP file)
-1. Extract the files and place the signature folder in the upload/themes/question folder of LimeSurvey
+2. Extract the files and place the signature folder in the upload/themes/question folder of LimeSurvey
-2. Create a new "Short free style" text question and change the "Question theme" to "signature".
+3. Create a new "Short free style" text question and change the "Question theme" to "signature".
 The question code can be anything, but for this example, use: signature
-3. A signature element will now display instead of a text box for entry.
+4. A signature element will now display instead of a text box for entry.
-4. You can display the signature in a subsequent question as an image by the following HTML/Expression Manager code:
+5. You can display the signature in a subsequent question as an image by the following HTML/Expression Manager code:
 ```
 <img src="{signature}"/>
 ```